tankudo/tankudo/README.md

 - While I am not writing the code I take care of myself
 	- Runing in the forest
 	- Meeting new people
-	- Reading in the cafe (yes, I love reading and food cooced for me)
+	- Reading in the cafe (yes, I love to read and food cooked for me)

 ### Languages